mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

-  QC cache hits          | How many times a query classification was found in the query classification cache QC cache misses        | How many times a query classification was not found in the query classification cache QC cache evictions     | How many times a query classification result was evicted from the query classification cache
+  QC cache hits          | How many times a query classification was found in the query classification cache QC cache misses        | How many times a query classification was not found in the query classification cache QC cache evictions     | How many times a query classification result was evicted from the query classification cache Sessions               | The current number of sessions Zombies                | The current number of zombie connections, waiting to be discarded Memory                 | The current (partial) memory usage
 ```

 ### show threads